denten-books/plain-text/4-screen.md

 the making of classical music will involve sheet music.
 A whole system of music distribution is built around the printing and the circulation of music media in the form paper and ink documents.
-The modality of reading sheet music, as opposed to listening, requires a completely different set of body postures.
+The modality of reading sheet music, as opposed to listening, requires a completely different grammar of body postures.
 It engages different practices and different cultural and financial institutions from listening.

 A confusion enters the conversation when we conflate the modality of the information (music, image, text) with the physical channel of its transmission